Ashkhen

 Ashkhen (Աշխէն, flourished second half of the 3rd century & first half of the 4th century) was the Queen of Armenia and a member of the Arsacid dynasty by marriage to King Tiridates III of Armenia.

 Family and origins

 Ashkhen was a monarch of Sarmatian origins.
 She was the daughter and is the known child of the King of the Alans, Ashkatar who is also known as Ashkhadar by an unnamed wife.
 Ashkhen was born at an unknown date between about 260-280 and was raised in the Alani Kingdom.
 Little is known on her early life, prior to marrying Tiridates III.

-The name Ashkhen is a female Armenian name.
-The name derives from the word akhsen ‘grey’, or Zend akhsaena which means ‘black’ or ‘bluish-black’.
-The name may also come from the word khset or Zend khsaeta ‘fiery red’.
-Ashkhen may have come from the name Ashkhadar.
+The name Ashkhen is a female Armenian name which derives from the word akhsen, ‘grey’, or Zend akhsaena which means ‘black’ or ‘bluish-black’.